swiss-ai/posttraining-data/05-annotations/llm-classification-design.md

 # LLM-Based Classification Implementation Plan

 ## Overview
-This document outlines the implementation plan for LLM-based classification features in the 04-annotations folder, starting with refusal detection.
+This document outlines the implementation plan for LLM-based classification features in `05-annotations`, starting with refusal detection.
 The implementation will be simplified compared to the old codebase while maintaining core functionality and integrating with the existing processing pipeline.

 ## Key Differences from Old Codebase